Dune: Awakening

 Dune: Awakening is a survival game developed and published by Funcom.
 A multiplayer game, it was released for Windows on June 10, 2025, with early access beginning on June 5.
-Versions for PlayStation 5 and Xbox Series X/S are also planned for a 2026 release.
+Versions for PlayStation 5 and Xbox Series X/S were released on September 22, 2026.

 Story

 The opening cinematic is narrated by Paul Atreides, in which he reveals a vision of an alternate timeline in which he is never born; Lady Jessica instead gives birth to a daughter, Ariste, as commanded by the Bene Gesserit.
-Because Jessica remains loyal to her Sisterhood, she is trained as a Truthsayer, and is thus able to discover the treachery of Dr. Yueh and save the life of Duke Leto Atreides, preventing the events in the original novel.
-House Atreides becomes engulfed in a protracted "War of Assassins" with House Harkonnen on Arrakis, while the Fremen have mysteriously disappeared after a purge by the Sardaukar, the personal army of Padishah Emperor Shaddam IV.
+For her loyalty, Jessica is trained as a Truthsayer and uncovers the treachery of Dr. Wellington Yueh, preventing the events of the original novel.
+House Atreides survives with Duke Leto Atreides's leadership, and becomes engulfed in a protracted "War of Assassins" with House Harkonnen on Arrakis, while the Fremen have mysteriously disappeared after a purge by the Sardaukar, the personal army of Padishah Emperor Shaddam IV.

 The player character assumes control of an undercover agent working for the Bene Gesserit, who must find the Fremen and "wake the Sleeper".